History of Science, Medicine, and Public Health (HSHM)

 T 3:30pm-5:20pm

-* HSHM 458a, Scientific Instruments & the History of Science Paola Bertucci
+* HSHM 4580a or b / HIST 3179a or b, Scientific Instruments & the History of Science Paola Bertucci

 What do scientific instruments from the past tell us about science and its history?
 This seminar foregrounds historical instruments and technological devices to explore how experimental cultures have changed over time.
 Each week students focus on a specific instrument from the History of Science and Technology Division of the Peabody Museum: magic lantern, telescope, telegraph, astrolabe, sundial, and more!
 WR, HU